davidian-sk/mikrotik-blocklist/readme.md

 \# Add this line to run the script every day at 3:00 AM (Ensure path is correct\!)
 0 3 \* \* \* /path/to/project/ip\_aggregator\_local.sh

 ### **2\.
-MikroTik RouterOS Scheduler**
+MikroTik RouterOS Scheduler (Foolproof Setup)**

 Use the following commands on your **MikroTik RouterOS** device to set up the automated weekly download and import.
-This uses the raw firewall table for maximum performance.

-**Note:** You must replace davidian-sk/mikrotik-blocklist with the correct repository path if it changes.
+This includes necessary logging and checks for reliability.

+**Note:** The URL below points to the main branch of your repository and uses your defined list name, davidian-sk-blocklist.

 /system script
+\# Script to download the latest blocklist from GitHub
 add name="davidian-sk-blacklist-dl" source={
     :log info "Starting threat feed download from GitHub."
-    /tool fetch url="\[https://raw.githubusercontent.com/davidian-sk/mikrotik-blocklist/main/blacklist.rsc\](https://raw.githubusercontent.com/davidian-sk/mikrotik-blocklist/main/blacklist.rsc)" mode=https dst-path=blacklist.rsc
+    /tool fetch url="\[https://raw.githubusercontent.com/davidian-sk/mikrotik-blocklist/main/blacklist.rsc\](https://raw.githubusercontent.com/davidian-sk/mikrotik-blocklist/main/blacklist.rsc)" mode=https dst-path=blacklist.rsc verify-certificate=yes

+    :if (\[:len \[/file find name="blacklist.rsc"\]\] \> 0\) do={
+        :log info "File downloaded successfully.
+Running import script."
+        /system script run davidian-sk-blacklist-replace
+    } else={
+        :log error "File download failed.
+Skipping import."
     }
+}

+\# Script to remove the old list and import the new data
 add name="davidian-sk-blacklist-replace" source={
     :log info "Importing new threat feed and cleaning old list."

     \# 1\.
-Clean the Address List before importing new data
+Clean the Address List before importing new data (essential cleanup step)
     /ip firewall address-list remove \[find where list="davidian-sk-blocklist"\];

     \# 2\.
 Import the new list